alexion2001/alexion2001/README.md

 :computer: :wrench: I'm a software engineer based in Bucharest, Romania.

-:rocket: Current role: Software Engineer @ METRO.digital.
+:rocket: Current role: Software Engineer @ Ascenta IT

 :robot: Teaching assistant for Introductory in Robotics  @ University of Bucharest